oldmartijntje/Python-toolkit/testdata generator/readme.md

 The only thing this changes is that it will keep quotes <kbd>"</kbd> around the value.

 This works with all types and they should still behave the same.
-But when `float` will be implemented, it won't work on that one.
+Except for `float`, it won't work on that one.
 But it works on the other types.

 Things that will start working differently:

 - `unique` will add "1" to the end of the string instead of counting upwards.
 - the `json` type will fully be stringified json.
+- don't turn `min` or `max` into a string, If they stay as a int, it will work with the type being string.
+Otherwise it'll crash.

 ## Defaults